 In the Dutch Harbour Porpoise conservation plan (Camphuysen & Siemensma, 2011) abundance estimates of the Dutch population of Harbour Porpoise Phocoena phocoena have been identified as one of the research needs with the highest priority.
 These population assessments are needed to evaluate potential impacts of anthropogenic activities on the population level.
 Abundance estimates for the entire Dutch Continental Shelf were lacking until 2010.
 In July 2010-March 2011, under the umbrella of the Shortlist Masterplan Wind programme, dedicated aerial surveys of the entire Dutch Continental Shelf were conducted for the first time, in three different seasons (Geelhoed et al., 2011 & 2013a).
-These surveys resulted in abundance estimates and distribution maps of Harbour Porpoises, thus providing a (first start for a) baseline for other surveys in order to study annual and seasonal variations in the numbers and distribution of porpoises in Dutch waters .
+These surveys resulted in abundance estimates and distribution maps of Harbour Porpoises, thus providing a baseline for other surveys in order to study annual and seasonal variations in the numbers and distribution of porpoises in Dutch waters.

-As a follow-up surveys of the Dutch Continental Shelf were conducted in 2012 (Geelhoed et al., 2013b) and 2013.
-In this report we present the results of the aerial surveys that took place in March/April 2013.
-These surveys were part of the BO project (4308201106) funded by the Ministry of Economic Affairs (EZ) of The Netherlands.
-Apart from aerial surveys this project contains diet studies, and studies on contaminants.
+As a follow-up surveys of the Dutch Continental Shelf were conducted in spring 2012 (Geelhoed et al., 2013b), spring 2013 (Geelhoed et al., 2014) and summer 2014.
+In this report we present the results of the aerial surveys that were conducted in July 2014.
+It was the second time ever that a complete survey of Dutch waters took place in July.
+These surveys were part of the BO project (BO-11-011.04-004) funded by the Ministry of Economic Affairs (EZ) of The Netherlands.
+Apart from aerial surveys this project contains diet studies and studies on contaminants.
 The results of these studies will be published separately.
-The Dutch part of the Dogger Bank was surveyed in summer 2013 as part of a survey of UK, Dutch, German and Danish waters to investigate the occurrence of marine mammals in the Dogger Bank area.
-Results of this survey is published in a separate report (Geelhoed et al., 2014).